fpereiro/redpad/readme.md

 And if you are crazy enough:

-- Improve the translations manually for the books alrady in this repo (editing the .json files in the repo).
+- Improve the translations manually for the books already in this repo (editing the .json files in the repo).

 ## License